MerlinPCarson/gamma-spectra_denoising/README.md

 # Examples of the Gen Spectrum DnCNN-Res model

-### Europium-152 Template Spectrum for High Purity Germanium (HPGE) Detector Type
+### Europium-152 Template Spectrum for High Purity Germanium (HPGE) using Detector's Efficiency and Resolution

 ![](/figs/eu152_template.png)

-### Simulated Spectrum for Europium-152 with Compton Scatter and Exponentially Decaying Noise, and applying Detector's Efficiency
+### Simulated Spectrum for Europium-152 with Compton Scatter and Exponentially Decaying Noise

 ![](/figs/eu152_noisy.png)